MachFrum/Day-4-Assignment-PLP-S.E/README.md

   - Resilience: They help SMBs to better handle the ever-changing marketplace, and to reduce the impact of supply chain disruptions.

 Q 12: What data is available regarding the market size and growth potential for your software?
+-

-A 12: The B2B e-commerce market is experiencing substantial growth, presenting a significant opportunity for my SMB-focused marketplace.
+The B2B e-commerce market is experiencing substantial growth, presenting a significant opportunity for my SMB-focused marketplace.
 Here's a summary of key data points:

  a) Key Market Size and Growth Data: